 Wind rating: 160 mph

-Titan XT is a strong choice for homeowners who want upgraded wind protection, reliable durability, and bold color options without stepping into the luxury shingle category.
+Titan XT is a strong choice encouraged by contractors for those looking for an upgraded wind protection for their roof, reliable durability, and bold color options without stepping into the luxury shingle category.

 Atlas Architectural Shingles

 Atlas is known for bold color blends, polymer-reinforced construction, and their 3M Scotchgard algae protection system.
-This technology helps prevent dark streaking and keeps roofs looking cleaner for longer in Maryland’s humid climate.
-Their architectural lines deliver dependable durability and strong curb appeal, making Atlas a solid option for homeowners who want both roof performance and long-term appearance.
+This technology helps prevent dark streaking and keeps your roof looking cleaner for longer, even while being in a humid climate.
+Their architectural shingles deliver dependable durability and strong curb appeal, making Atlas a solid roof option trusted by many contractors.

 atlas shingle prices